 Step 1: Building an Email List and Getting Permission

-Obviously, you are going to need the email addresses of people to be able to send them emails.
+Obviously, you will need people’s email addresses to be able to send them emails.
 There are multiple ways you can do this, and there is no one definite best way.

 You, as a brand, have to figure out what works best for you and keep experimenting with different techniques.
 You can try giving away free samples, ebooks, coupons, or simply asking people to sign up for your newsletter.